-As you will see from browsing our website, we provide leadership and management training, open courses, executive coaching and leadership mentoring, event management, charity administration and marketing services.
+We provide leadership and management training, open courses, executive coaching and leadership mentoring, event management, charity administration and marketing services.
 We also support individuals both by helping them get back to work and in their progression at work through one-to-one and group sessions, while also specialising in career management, guidance and career coaching.
-Our business support services are offered through such projects as Enterprise4Kettering and other initiatives.

 In addition, our food and drink expertise has been built around the Food and Drink Awards and Made In Northamptonshire which operate across all parts of the county including Northampton, Wellingborough, Kettering, Corby, Daventry, Brackley and Towcester as well as rural Northamptonshire.

 We were awarded an ‘Investor in People’ award in 1994 and in 2004 achieved the Matrix Standard for information, advice and guidance – an accreditation held to the present day.
 We have been awarded local government and European Social Fund contracts and are proud to work with Job Centre Plus as a ‘Confident About Disability’ employer.

 At The Mallows Company we pride ourselves not only on the flexibility and versatility of our services – from training to career guidance, personal development to event management – but also on the consistently high standard with which those services are delivered.
 Our goal is simple; to help you and your business fulfil your full potential.

 Please click on the links below for important information regarding Government strategy in relation to plans for Brexit in these industries.